nikivanstein/ioh-explainer/README.md

 The experiments are run on two modular frameworks, Modular DE and Modular CMAES.
 Both can be easily installed `poetry add modde modcma`.

 1. Run all Modular DE or Modular CMA configurations using the *(de|cma_es)_run-configurations.py* file, writes a pkl file as result.
 (This step takes a few days on a supercomputer with 120 cores).
-The results of this step can also be downloaded via zenodo.
+The processed results of this step and the step 2 can also be downloaded (since it takes roughly a month to run on a CPU cluster): (cma_final_processed.pkl)[https://www.dropbox.com/scl/fi/ry9b1nnn7681o3b08o073/cma_final_processed.pkl?rlkey=zi9kjjs8t870ldzx9iw87fpm9&dl=0] and (de_final_processed.pkl)[https://www.dropbox.com/scl/fi/f46q2tuhylupm7vgth948/de_final_processed.pkl?rlkey=j87etm66ilvglue0l35mvw8n7&dl=0].
 2. Pre-process the pickle files with *(de|cma_es)_process_pkl.py*.
 3. Analyse the performance data of all configurations using IOH-Xplainer *(de|cma_es)_analyse.py*.
 4. Compare the two frameworks using *compare_de_cma.py*.
 Writes the result as latex file (compare-new.tex).